cutting-room-floor/MapBoxBench/README.md

 # MapBox Bench

 This is a benchmarking tool for testing iOS tile loading from our (or other) servers.
+It runs on both iPad and iPhone as a universal app.

 ## Options